 - HTC U11 Life (Android One) (Available Nov 29th)

 As you can see above, HTC confirmed the update for four smartphones.
 However, they have a ton of other phones we think should get the update.
-We believe they’ll add more phones to this list in 2019.
+We believe they’ll add more phones to this list at some point.
 If you don’t get Android 9 will you be upset?
 Let us know what phone you have and what you think in the comment section below.

 Typically devices get updates for around 2 years from the day it’s released.
 Not to mention Google requires 18 months of support from manufacturers.